Description

 Captain CHARLES WEAVER 8 victories

-This Eleven signature collector’s piece is one we rarely see these days and is perfect for Mustang enthusiasts.
+This Eleven signature collector’s piece is one we rarely see these days and includes the original autographs of some of the unit’s most legendary Aces.
+A true Pièce Unique, perfect for the Mustang enthusiast.

 Reviews